- C'an Picafort

 Spain Travel Guide

 If you ask avid travellers to draw up a list of their top 10 dream holiday destinations, it would be a safe bet that Spain would feature prominently.
-Welcoming nearly 53 million visitors a year, Spain is among the most popular tourist destinations in the world.
+Welcoming over 70 million visitors a year, Spain is among the most popular tourist destinations in the world.
 Home to an unbelievable 43 UNESCO World Heritage Sites (only Italy has more), Spain also boasts a glorious array of sun-soaked beaches and resorts.

 Tourists looking to enjoy a beach holiday in Spain will be spoiled for choice: the country boasts 5,000 miles (8,000km) of beaches, and many of the most popular areas - Ibiza, the Costa Blanca, Alicante, the Costa Brava and the Costa del Sol - are deservedly world-famous.
 An idyllic climate, friendly locals, a famously vibrant nightlife, and world-class shopping opportunities only add to the incredible attraction that is Spain.